stem-piano/stem-piano-g-main/documentation/users_manual.md

 If hammers swing approximately 1.75 inches, the default velocity range may work ok.
 If not, follow these steps below.

 (Turn down speaker volume during these steps.
-Do this because if the velocity dynamic range is accidentially recorded incorrectly, MIDI output could be maximum volume.
+Do this because if the velocity dynamic range is accidentally recorded incorrectly, MIDI output could be maximum volume.
 If a problem occurs, repeat the following steps until good results are obtained.)

 * Make sure calibration is complete (see instructions below).
 * Turn the velocity dynamic range switch (sca_sw2_position1) to ON.
 * Strike several notes with maximum velocity.
 Select multiple keys from bass to treble.
 * Turn the velocity dynamic range switch (sca_sw2_position1) to OFF.

-While the switch is ON, previous dynamic range values are used.
+While the sca_sw2_position1 (DYNAMIC_RANGE_SETUP) switch is ON, previous dynamic range values are used.
 When the switch is moved back to OFF, new values are applied.

 (*FUTURE*) - Velocity dynamic range values are stored in nonvolatile memory and reapplied after a power cycle.
-To avoid loud notes after changing the frame or sensor positions, turn on power with sca_sw1_position1 in the ON position.
+To avoid loud notes after changing the frame or sensor positions, turn on power with sca_sw1_position1 (DELETE_CAL_VALUES) in the ON position.

 Other scaling values are possible by editing the settings file.
 See [Firmware Manual](./firmware_manual.md).